BradoBrain/CombineLearning/README.md

     - .assertNoFailure - operator to ensure there will be no errors.
 If there is, the app will crash.

     - .catch - operator that give us to catch an error and then specify it by new publisher.
 The publisher into .catch must return the same type as the upstream publisher.

+    - .tryCatch - operator like .catch but has option to throw an error.

 </details>